nahuel242/documentation/docs/Using Randomness/v2-subscription/vrf-v2-subscription.md

 ## Overview

-This section explains how to generate random numbers using the subscription model.
+This section explains how to generate random numbers using the subscription method.

 <p>
   https://www.youtube.com/watch?v=rdJ5d8j1RCg